Generic Name: deutetrabenazine (doo TET ra BEN a zeen)

 Deutetrabenazine reduces the amount of certain chemicals in the body that are overly active in people with Huntington's disease.

-Deutetrabenazine is not a cure for Huntington's disease or other causes of involuntary movement.
+Deutetrabenazine is not a permanent cure for involuntary movement disorders.

 Deutetrabenazine may also be used for purposes not listed in this medication guide.